Recommendations for UK supermarkets – 2024 update

 PAN UK is calling for supermarkets to take a range of measures to reduce pesticide-related harms linked to their operations.
-Below is a list of our full recommendations.
+Below is a list of our full recommendations for all supermarkets.
 As revealed by our ranking, the efforts made by different supermarkets vary greatly, so some supermarkets will be taking many of the actions listed below, while others far fewer.
-However, no supermarket is even close to adopting all the measures listed so they all have a way to go.
+However, no supermarket has adopted all the measures listed so they all have a way to go.

 As a starting point, PAN UK would urge all supermarkets to state clearly in their company policies that their aim is to reduce both pesticide use and pesticide-related harms linked to their global supply chains.
 This will send a clear message to their suppliers about their direction of travel and provide their customers with confidence that their supermarket is working to better protect human health and environment from pesticides.